-Professionalism

-We will be professional and efficient in our work.

-Fairness & Equity

-We will practice fairness and equity in all decisions.
+- Professionalism We will be professional and efficient in our u - We will be professional and efficient in our work. - Fairness & Equity We will practice fairness and equity in all decisions. - Teamwork

-Teamwork

 We will work together in a shared responsibility of service.